How We Create Them To Be

 Look, I know how this stuff works, I’ve played with it plenty of times, but for real – he’s got the jerk gene fully activated.
 A couple of scripts about him being a nice guy aren’t going to change things.

-But she’s my coach, and she’s really good, that’s why I hired her, so I did it.
+But she’s my coach, so I did it.